Men's Denim Done Right

 DSTLD is shaking up the men’s market right in the denim capital of the world: Los Angeles.
 Co founders Corey Epstein and Mark Lynn aren’t cutting corners when it comes to denim quality or burning a hole in your wallet (they’re all under $100, cheers).
 Their curated color palette of only black, white, grey, and denim keeps their roots in simplicity - that means timeless styles.
 For DSTLD, their smart performing stretch denim makes your jeans feel like a second skin instead of bulky fabric that you’re dying to take off at the end of the day.

-We don't talk about classic denim without mentioning Buck Mason.
-It’s your one stop shop for any American staple.
-Here, they’re making sure that our basics don’t need to be replenished every season.
+We couldn't talk about classic denim without talking about Buck Mason.
 The founders of Buck Mason have one goal: to modernize the American classics.
 Their denim is made domestically and through factories overseas to ensure the highest quality (all 14oz Japanese denim) at one easy price plus free shipping– so make sure to grab a few pairs.

 Frank & Oak

 Remember back in 2016 when we were all moving to Canada - or maybe you’re still considering it.
-Well Frank and Oak can definitely be added to the pros list because they’ve got it right when it comes to our denim (yes we think it’s that important).
-They’re on top of our list because they’ve figured out how to make our jeans feel amazing while still being eco-conscious.
-Fun fact, each pair of jeans you buy uses 95% less water, 50% less chemicals and 79% less energy.
-Also, they use sustainable cotton so check yes to shrinking your carbon footprint.
-Hey, it’s the little things.
+Well Frank and Oak can definitely be added to the pros list.
+They've figured out how to make eco-friendly jeans that fit and feel good too.
+Their production methods use 95% less water, 50% less chemicals and 79% less energy than the average pair of jeans.
+They also use more sustainable cotton to reduce our carbon footprint.
+Yes, yes, yes.

 Mott & Bow